singingwolfboy/netlify-home/_posts/2015-10-20-netlify-news-no-6.md

 We'll get right to it.

 ## HTTP2.0
-As one of the very first CDNs to roll this out to all clients netlify CDN now supports HTTP 2.0 out of the box!!
+As one of the very first CDNs to roll this out to all clients Netlify CDN now supports HTTP 2.0 out of the box!!
 HTTP2 is enabled for all sites using HTTPS.

 ## New CDN Points of Presence

-At netlify we have a multi layered CDN strategy: all assets, JavaScript, images, CSS, font files, etc., we serve out of Akamais CDN.
+At Netlify we have a multi layered CDN strategy: all assets, JavaScript, images, CSS, font files, etc., we serve out of Akamais CDN.

 <!-- excerpt -->